OLED vs QD-OLED – What Is The Difference?

 Samsung QD OLED 2023 Panel Subpixel Layout

-Samsung’s second-gen QD-OLED panels, such as that of the OLED G9, have an improved layout that further minimizes the fringing, and most users won’t be bothered by it.
+Samsung’s second-gen QD-OLED panels, such as that of the OLED G9, have an improved diamond-shaped layout that further minimizes the fringing, and most users aren’t bothered by it, especially on higher pixel density displays.

 Panel Coatings